pyro-kinetics/pyrokinetics/docs/howtos/linear_outputs.rst

 	pyro.load_gk_output()
     data = pyro.gk_output

-Here we have loaded up the ``data`` object.
+Here we have loaded up the `gk_output` object, which is an `xarray Dataset`_.
 More information about this can be obtained by printing:

 .. code-block:: python